william-spongberg/COMP30019-Project-2/README.md

   - Implemented the initial very basic enemy AI using NavMesh and NavMeshAgent.
   - Implemented automatic NavMesh baking around the player to ensure that enemies can navigate the environment.
   - Repeatedly tweaked procedural world gen and AI baking to ensure the game performs well.
-  - Implemented GPUInstance.shader, a shader that allows for the rendering of multiple instances of the same object in a single draw call.
   - Implemented GlitchShader.shader, a shader that creates a complex 'glitchy' effect for the NPCs using dithering and random offsets of the UVs and x coordinates.
   - Numerous other small scripts and tweaks to improve the game's performance, visual quality, and overall experience.
 ---